USEPA/CMAQ/DOCS/Release_Notes/CIO_implementation_for_IC_variables.md

 ## Brief Description

-This implementation within CMAQ's centralized I/O (cio) utilizes the fact that initial conidtion (IC) variables are read in once to enhance code efficiency.
+This implementation within CMAQ's centralized I/O (cio) utilizes the fact that initial condition (IC) variables are read in once to enhance code efficiency.
 Two types of calculation which are applying to non-IC variable: checking a requested time falls within the time stamps of data stored within the circular buffer,  and computing interpolation ratios, are omitted.

 ## Significance and Impact